TheGalfins/GNSS_Compare/docs/team.rst

     :align: center
     :alt: TheGalfins

 From the left to right we have: Mareike Burba, Sebastian Ciuban, Dominika Perz and Mateusz Krainski.
-These people have an impressive set of skills that brought the 1st prize of *GNSS Compare* at the European Space Agency `Galileo Smartphone App Challenge`_.
+They all have have an impressive set of skills that brought the 1st prize of *GNSS Compare* at the European Space Agency `Galileo Smartphone App Challenge`_.
+Their knowledge and experience related to **Software Design** and **GNSS Signal Processing** are presented in short biographies so you can have an idea who is behind *GNSS Compare*!